lee-joanne/yakker-backend/README.md

     - If users try to like a comment they have already liked, the API will throw a duplicate validation error.

 7. Error Handling:
-    - When a 404 error is thrown (user accesses a page that does not exist), the custom error handle message will show.
+    - When a 404 error is thrown (the user accesses a page that does not exist), the custom error handle message will show.
-    - When a 500 error is thrown (the back-end or server is having an issue), the custom error handle message will show.
+    - When a 500 error is thrown (the back end or server is having an issue), the custom error handle message will show.

+8. Authentication:
+    - Users are able to create a new account on the back end and the new user details will be saved.
+    - In the back end, users are able to successfully login and view their username in the navigation bar.
+    - Users are able to log out of the back end.

 ### Bugs

-There have been many bugs during the development of this project, a list of the major bugs experienced in the back-end are as follows:
+There have been many bugs during the development of this project, a list of the major bugs experienced in the back end is as follows:

 - The first bug was having issues with logging out on the front-end.
-I noticed that in the front-end project, users were not being logged out as after clicking 'log out' and refreshing the page, the user would still be logged in.
+I noticed that in the front-end project, users were not staying logged out as after clicking 'log out' and refreshing the page, the user would still be logged in.
 To debug this, Code Institute include a tutorial on how to overcome this bug by creating a custom api_view function for logout_route in the app's views.py file.
 This logout_route would then be added to the app's urls.py and MUST be placed above the `'dj-rest-auth/` url.

 - Another bug I was facing was trying to create custom handling for 404 and 500 errors.
-I was struggling to figure out how exactly I would go about this to create a personalized message for when these errors occured.
+I was struggling to figure out how exactly I would go about this to create a personalized message for when these errors occurred.
 I tried putting them in the main app's views.py file but the messages would not show.
 I was able to find a YouTube channel that touches perfectly on creating custom error handling messages for Django REST Framework.

 - I was struggling to figure out how to prevent users from liking their own posts and comments.
 I tried to create a custom permission but after reading Django REST Framework documentation, I was able to raise PermissionDenied in Comment Reyakks and Post Reyakks views.py to check if the `post.author` or `comment.commenter` match the `self.request.user`.
 If so, then they will be denied permission.